HL7/fhir-udap-security-ig/input/pagecontent/registration.md

 #### Authorization Code

-Example software statement, prior to Base64URL encoding and signature, for a B2B app that is requesting the use of the client credentials grant type (non-normative, the "." between the header and claims objects is a convenience notation only):
+Example software statement, prior to Base64URL encoding and signature, for a B2C app that is requesting the use of the authorization code grant type (non-normative, the "." between the header and claims objects is a convenience notation only):

 ```
 {